SpyCatcher: Enzyme cyclization

 Cyclization of enzymes by fusing the N- and C-termini of the protein helps elevate the stability of the enzyme against heat.
 By having SpyTag and SpyCatcher together in the enzyme at the termini, the enzyme will undergo spontaneous cyclization by forming the isopeptide bond.
-Cyclized beta-lactamase, phytase, firefly luciferase, and xylanase (to name a few) have shown retained enzyme activity even after being subjected to heat at 100 °C.
+Cyclized beta-lactamase, phytase, firefly luciferase, and xylanase have shown retained enzyme activity following cooling, even after being subjected to heat at 100 °C.

 Protein hydrogels

 Hydrogels have had a wide-range of applications in biomedical sciences.
-One commonly used type of hydrogel starting material are the elastin-like polypeptides.
+One commonly used type of hydrogel starting material is elastin-like polypeptides.
 SpyTag/SpyCatcher chemistry has been used to produce tailored molecular networks ("networks of spies") within these hydrogels that enable the encapsulation of living mammalian cells such as fibroblasts.
 Subsequent modifications have enabled photo-responsive hydrogel formation, user-defined control over cell-material interactions, combined hyaluronan-elastin-like polypeptides, as well creating protein scaffolds for enzyme flow biocatalysis.